Find Grad Schools

 56 Yearly Graduations

 The 4th most popular school in the country for networking majors who are seeking their master's degree is University of North Carolina at Greensboro.
 Roughly 19,700 attend the school each year.
 The average in-state tuition for full-time undergraduates is $4,422 per year, while in-state graduate students, on average, pay $5,219 per year.
-The networking program at University of North Carolina at Greensboro awarded 56 master's degrees during the 2020-2021 school year.
-Around 32% of these students were from an underrepresented racial-ethnic group, and 38% were women.
+During the most recent year for which we have data, 56 people received their master's degree in networking from UNC Greensboro.
+Around 35% of these students were from an underrepresented racial-ethnic group, and 42% were women.

 #5